danbz/aesthetic-programming/7-VocableCode/Readme.md

 In high-level programming languages like javascript, the source code both sends instructions to machines as well as communicates to humans.
 In this way, writing source code involves the use of signs and symbols, both semantics and syntactics, and operates across both programming and so-called natural languages.
 We also learnt from the previous chapter (Object Orientation) that abstraction is a fundamental concept to software development, which is different from the machine operations, and thus puts focus on building abstractions as objects.
 The use of class/object structures (text as object instances), conditional structures, procedures and subroutines, such as the for-loop, are some of the ways that are designed to present and execute the source code in a particular way.
 However, in the context of machine execution, those variable names - the semantic layer - are stripped away and that kind of human-readable information is avoided.
 This 'secondary notation' does not have any effect on the execution of the program apart from memory size.
 In this way, choosing meaningful identifier names is more for the purpose of expression and communication and our example above demonstrates this purpose clearly.
 This is where we hear the voice of the programmer.

-Furthermore, in thinking about the importance of source code for understanding the operations of software, it is important to recognise that source code does not show how a machine operates, such as store, load, add and halt actions, that interact with memory address, translate of symbolic into real address and disclose the operation sequences [? this is unclear].
+Furthermore, in thinking about the importance of source code for understanding the operations of software, it is important to recognise that source code does not show how a machine operates with physical memory, such as store, load, add and halt actions, that interact with memory address, translate of symbolic into real address and disclose the operation sequences like low-level programming languages [? this is unclear; is it better now?].
 In the case of *Vocable Code*, by showing the two interfaces side by side - the source code and what happens when it is executed - there is a discrepancy in that what you see is not literally how it operates.
 This could perhaps be understood in two ways.

 Firstly, the source code is made available but the process of translation of source to machine code is still hidden and not all the lines are being executed (Chun 2013, 24; Cox 2013, 23).
 Wendy Chun refers to this as a process of "sourcery" and summarizes the problem: "Higher level programming languages - automatic programming - may have been sold as offering the programmer more and easier control, but they also necessitated blackboxing even more the operations of the machine they supposedly instructed" (2013, 45).
 Accordingly, we would need to nuance the poetic notion that source code actually does what it says in any straightforward manner.
 When one speaks the source code, it performs differently then how a machine performs; and this is no doubt the case with humans too in that there is a further interface and translation between physionomy and action.

-Secondly, even though there is an interface with text running on the screen, the two interfaces are translations rather than equivalents of eachother, and this points to the veracity of the interface-principle WYSIWYG (what-you-see-is-what-you-get).
+Secondly, even though there is an interface with text running on the screen, the two interfaces are translations rather than equivalents of each other, and this points to the veracity of the interface-principle WYSIWYG (what-you-see-is-what-you-get).
 The interface of the moving text is only ever part of the result of the source code running, and is not able to capture the complexity of its operations.
-In this way, the work perhaps challenges the usual and prominent front-end interface and the tramsmission of meaning from one source to another by giving voice to both front and back ends.
+In this way, the work perhaps challenges the usual and prominent front-end interface and the transmission of meaning from one source to another by giving voice to both front and back ends.
 This further undermines any binary relation between states and the hierarchical logic of cause and effect more broadly, and in this respect we would invoke Karen Barad and her assertion that causes and effects work through "intra-actions" (2007).

 *Vocable Code* has a direct relation to bodily practices, the act of voicing something, and how the voice resonates with political practices.
 The voices of the program or the programmer, the humans voices, combine with other social bodies in the meaning production that goes beyond simple interpretation.
 In other words, computation cannot be just reduced to simplistic formal logic of input and output, and nor can speaking machines simply be opposed to speaking humans as clearly they are more deeply entangled.
 In executing the function `SpeakingCode(iam, makingStatements)`, who is speaking, to whom, and under what conditions?